Jochen Graf: Retirement

 On October 18, 2019, Graf announced his retirement from professional soccer.

 Personal life

-On December 5, 2020, Graf married former DI college player at FGCU and marketing executive, Kelli Haemmelmann.
-They are welcomed their first child, a boy, in December of 2021.
+On December 5, 2020, Graf married former DI college player at FGCU, former professional soccer player for Washington Spirit and marketing executive, Kelli Haemmelmann.

+Graf currently works as a sports agent at Sports Entertainment Group, a football agency based in The Netherlands.
+He is responsible for the North American Region and is noted for penning deals for Emmanuel Latte Lath, Mateusz Klich, Tomas Chancalay, Preston Judd, Maarten Paes and other MLS players.